Mosquito Management in Cambria, WI

 Treatment

-See or speak with your healthcare provider if you or a family member develop any of the symptoms described at left
+See or speak with your healthcare provider if you or a family member develop any of the symptoms described above.

 There is no vaccine to prevent WNV, and no medication to treat it, so you can only treat the symptoms of the virus.
 Over-the-counter pain relievers can be used to reduce fever and relieve some symptoms.
 In severe cases, patients may require hospitalization to receive supportive treatment, such as intravenous fluids, pain medication, and nursing care.